TheNumbat/s4d/README.md

 ## Comments

 The windows assimp debug static libraries are too big to push to github.
-They are in a zip file in deps/win/assimp.
+They are in ``deps/win/assimp/libs.zip``.
 Extract it.

 ## Build